LunarWatcher/se-data-dump-transformer/README.md

 .\sedd-transformer.exe -i ..\..\downloads -t [formatter type]
 ```

 Pass `--help` to see the available formatters for your current version of the data dump transformer.
+There's also some filters available for use, that change the data.

+If you only want to filter the data, but keep the XML format, you can use `-t xml` to convert back to XML.

 ### Supported transformers